-That “just enough” satisfy us and gives us a sense of security.
-I’d rather be shit our of luck, at least that way a fire will be lit under my ass that gets me motivated to take action and get things done.
+“Just enough” satisfies us and gives us a sense of security.
+I’d rather be shit out of luck, at least that way a fire will be lit under my ass that gets me motivated to take action and get things done.

 Question: What recently has just happened in your life that seems difficult?
 What good came from it or if you are still experiencing the situation what are some good things that are to come?